Food should satisfy thirst a little bit as well as drinks should satisfy hunger

 Drinks, however, as long as they contain enough sugar, will temporarily alleviate hunger side effects, as I've experienced in real life.

-Updated by Mikhail almost 3 years ago
+Updated by Mikhail about 3 years ago

 I agree with DemonFiren.
 Sometimes people mix up hunger and thirst.
 So there is a method to check it.
 If you feel hungry, drink some water and if hunger is decreased - then you wasn't really hungry.
 But if water is not helping and you're still hugry, then youre truly hungry :)